 32 printed on colored offset paper

-Hardcover binding with stamping and printed stickers on the cover
+Hardcover binding with stamping and printed chromolithographs on the cover

 ISBN: 979-13-87729-11-0